Poskam County, Xinjiang: History

 In 2018, Poskam County was among ten counties in Xinjiang named by the Ministry of Commerce as a model rural e-commerce county.
 The county was also listed as the only county in Kashgar Prefecture reaching the standard for a national-level public sanitation county.

 In 2019, China National Petroleum Corp announced plans to close Taxinan refinery (塔西南勘探开发公司).

 Geography

 The county is between 1215 and 1490 meters above sea level.
 The land is flat and soil is fertile.
 Rainfall amounts are low.

 Climate

 Administrative divisions

-The county includes two towns and eleven townships: